-VM image lib/tool included: (openssl, python3.x, docker, g++ ...)
+VM image lib/tool included: (openssl, python3.x, docker, g++, etc.)

 By checking the list for all the public VM, the customer can find the correct image with the login detail based on their requirement instead of sending message to NCL Biz-Team to ask these basic questions such what the VM log in password.

+Update the information on the following document:

+Src/VM_image_detail_table.docx

 Expected workload: 1.5 day/week, total 10 weeks.